 Central Nervous System: Tiredness has been reported in about 1 of 100 patients.
 Vertigo, sleep disturbances, hallucinations, headache, dizziness, visual disturbances, confusion, and reduced libido have also been reported, but a drug relationship is not clear.

-Cardiovascular: In the randomized comparison of metoprolol and placebo described in the CLINICAL PHARMACOLOGY section, the following adverse reactions were reported:
+Cardiovascular: In a randomized comparison of Metoprolol tartrate and placebo, the following adverse reactions were reported: